What is Rbate?

 What is the "Policy" link seen on Rmarks and buying help search results?

-Helpers normally get to scan a list of products for which bonuses are offered, and can see the value of these bonuses, but can instead choose to either hide the values, hide the products (seeing only product categories), or hide the bonus offers altogether if they feel that particular knowledge could affect their work.
+Helpers normally get to scan a list of products for which bonuses are offered, and can see the value of these bonuses.
+But they can instead choose to either hide the values, hide the products (seeing only product categories), or hide the bonus offers altogether if they feel that particular knowledge could affect, or be perceived to affect, their work.

 If a Helper feels that the availability of different bonus amounts for different products could affect their work, they can also choose to always be paid the lowest bonus offered among all products in the same category and availability region.
 They can also choose to receive no bonus payments at all.

-The policies window lists the choices this Helper has made, followed by an optional statement in which the Helper can explain their choices and other policies.
+The policies window of a help source lists these choices made by the Helper who created the source, followed by an optional statement in which the Helper can explain their choices and other policies and declarations, both for their business as a whole, as well as in relation the help source in question.

 How can I be notified when new products or purchasing help become available?

 Ensure you have a Rbate account, with a registered email address (not a browser-based account).
-Then, after performing a search on Rbate's product or buying help search engines, click the "Email me when new results are available for this search" button at the top of the search results.
+Then, after performing a search on Rbate's product or buying help search engines, click the "Notifiy me" button at the top of the search results, after selecting whether you want to be notified via email, Facebook, or Twitter.

-To remove a notification, either perform the same search and click the "Stop emailing when new results are available for this search" button, or click the halt notification link in any notification email you receive for this search.
+To remove a notification, either perform the same search and click the "Stop notifiying me" button, or click the halt notification link in any notification email you receive for this search.